Autodesk/go-awsecs/README.md

 ## enforce-aws-ecs-asg-launchconfig

-This tool is useful to ensure that all EC2 instances in a ECS cluster backed up by a ASG, share the launch configuration defined in the ASG.
+This tool is useful to ensure that all EC2 instances in a ECS cluster backed up by a ASG share the launch configuration defined in the ASG.
 This tool doesn't work with launch templates.
 ECS EC2 Container Instances will be drained.
-EC2 Instances will be terminated (after they are drained).
+EC2 Instances will be terminated (after they have been drained).

 Get: